A whole new era of personalisation is promised by object-based media. Here’s a quick introduction to the technology and where we are with it.

 Most of the pioneering work in the field has been undertaken by the BBC, and it explains it all in this neat graphic.

 You can almost think of it as Just in Time production for content.
-Programmes are assembled on the fly and then the individual devices in the home or elsewhere assemble those components into highly individualised viewing experiences.
+Programmes are assembled on the fly on object-based media platforms and then the individual devices in the home or elsewhere assemble those components into highly individualised viewing experiences.

 - Hyper local weather forecasts synced with the users near-future calendar.
 Deaf viewer given signer by default